 High Regulatory Intensity

-Financial services face the strictest geographic placement requirements.
-Banking secrecy laws and payment card rules mandate specific data location controls.
-Customer PII, trading records, and payment tokens must remain within national borders or defined economic zones.
-European banks prefer in-region hosting to avoid legal uncertainty from Schrems II.
-U.S. institutions must map Salesforce data residency against GLBA and state privacy requirements.
+Financial services face the strictest placement requirements.
+Banking secrecy laws and payment card rules mandate specific data location controls, and customer PII, trading records, and payment tokens must remain within national borders or defined economic zones.
+European banks prefer in-region hosting to avoid Schrems II uncertainty, while US institutions map residency against GLBA and state privacy requirements.
+Most firms deploy separate orgs per jurisdiction to simplify audits.

 Medium Regulatory Intensity